 This is a human-readable string used to form queue names for the JMS queues used to pass CASs from the Job Driver to the Job Processes.
+The completed queue named comprises the prefix concatenated with the DUCC assigned Job number.

-Default Value ducc.jd.queue. item[Type] Private
+Default Value ducc.jd.queue.